Getting things done

 At one point these two were crossing the yard when I had to shut the riding mower off briefly – followed by a puffy white and black kitten!
 I had to get the mower started again and continue.
 The mamas ran for the back of the garage, but the kitten went for the chain link fence and ended up running around the garage.

 I didn’t finish the mowing I hoped to do; the riding mower just couldn’t handle it anymore, and I was getting too tired to continue with the push mower.
-Plus, I’ll been to get more gas, tomorrow.
+Plus, I’ll been going to town to get more gas, tomorrow.
 As I was putting things away, I saw Adam again, heading towards the house – being followed by one of the sun room greys!
 This one has a distinctive dark grey coloring, with white around “eyeliner”, so there was no mistaking it.

 When everything was put away, I was going to go into the house through the sun room.